remotesynth/certifiedfreshevents/content/events/flashback-conference-2020.md

 Flashback Conference looks at new and cutting-edge web development, browser APIs and developer tooling, but adds the understanding how they've evolved from early HTML, JavaScript and a dependency on plugins like Flash to the web of today.
 Flashback Conference will feature 2 days and approximately 15 speakers who are experts in the field of front-end development.

 Web developers are impacted every day by the evolution of the web platform because HTML, CSS and JavaScript all aim to be fully backwards compatible.
-Web developers can build the skillsets of their craft by undestanding not just how their tools work, but why they work that way.
+Web developers can build the skillsets of their craft by understanding not just how their tools work, but why they work that way.

 <a href="#register">Register Today</a>